Jacques Brel: English

 English versions of Jacques Brel songs have been recorded by a wide variety of artists.
 Rod McKuen was one of the first American artists to discover and translate Brel's songs.
 Canadian Terry Jacks' version of "Seasons in the Sun" (based on Brel's "Le Moribond") became a global pop hit in 1974, topping the charts internationally.
 "Seasons in the Sun" has seen its own renditions recorded by artists ranging from the Beach Boys to Nirvana.
 McKuen and Brel formed a close friendship.
 McKuen later wrote, "When news of Jacques' death came, I stayed locked in my bedroom and drank for a week."

 During the 1960s, other English translations emerged on the folk music scene, including "The Dove" ("La colombe"), an anti-war lament recorded both by Joan Baez and Judy Collins.
 This was the only translation of a Brel song written by Alasdair Clayre, an Oxford-educated Englishman who had a brief career as a singer-songwriter before becoming an author, academic, and sometime producer of BBC documentaries.

 In 1968 an American experimental musical Jacques Brel Is Alive and Well and Living in Paris made its debut.
 Consisting of 25 songs, the revue was performed by four vocalists, two males and two females.
 Jacques Brel contributed most of the music and French lyrics.
-English translations were provided by Eric Blau and Mort Shuman, a Brill Building songwriter responsible for such hits as "This Magic Moment", "Viva Las Vegas", "Teenager in Love", and others.
+English translations were provided by Eric Blau and Mort Shuman, a Brill Building songwriter responsible for such hits as "This Magic Moment", "Viva Las Vegas", "A Teenager in Love", and others.
 The production enjoyed considerable international success, and has since played throughout the world in various productions.

-Scott Walker's first three solo albums, titled Scott, Scott 2, and Scott 3, released between 1967 and 1969. each contains three of the Blau–Shuman translations.
+Scott Walker's first three solo albums, titled Scott, Scott 2, and Scott 3, released between 1967 and 1969, each contains three of the Blau–Shuman translations.
 The songs on the first of these, and Walker's single release of "Jackie", were the earliest releases of the Blau-Shuman translations.
 Several of the original songs on these albums, and on the later Scott 4, can be seen as heavily influenced by Brel.
 The compilation Scott Walker Sings Jacques Brel contains all the Brel material that Walker covered on record.
 Walker also performed five Brel songs on his television series.

 In the 1970s, David Bowie began singing Brel's "Amsterdam" at a BBC session with John Peel and Evilan Tom.
 This version was released as the B-side to "Sorrow" in 1973, and was released as a bonus track on the 1990 reissue of Pin Ups.
 Dave Van Ronk also recorded this song, earlier, on Van Ronk.
 Bowie also sang "My Death" during his Ziggy Stardust period.
 This popular concert piece was never recorded in the studio.
 It appears on two of David Bowie's live albums: Live Santa Monica '72 and Ziggy Stardust - The Motion Picture.
 A similar version of this song was also recorded by Show of Hands.